-The Labyrinth Garden will be located in the Gallery of Gardens between the AIDS Garden of Reflection and the Open Gardens Australia Celebration Garden.
-The Labyrinth Garden will be a garden for contemplation and renewal.
+The Labyrinth Garden is located in the Gallery of Gardens.
+It is a garden for personal contemplation and renewal.

-The Labyrinth Garden will offer people the opportunity to walk the labyrinth.
-The garden also has quiet spaces to sit and reflect prior to, or after walking the labyrinth.
-The labyrinth is imbedded in a larger garden surrounded by ground covers, shrubs and deciduous trees.
-Circling the labyrinth will be ACT's floral emblem the Wahlenbergia gloriosa (Royal bluebell), as a tribute to our nation's capital.
+The National Arboretum labyrinth is imbedded in a larger garden surrounded by ground covers, shrubs and deciduous trees.
+Circling the labyrinth is the floral emblem of the ACT - Wahlenbergia gloriosa (royal bluebell), as a tribute to our nation's capital.